ibm-cloud-docs/cis/custom-lists.md

 #### Creating a custom list for your instance
 {: #create-custom-list-instance}

-To create a custom list for your instance, run the following commands:
+To create a custom list for your instance enter the following command:

-Using Command 1:
 ```sh
 ibmcloud cis custom-lists list-create (--kind KIND) (--name NAME) [--description DESCRIPTION] [-i, --instance INSTANCE]
 ```
 {: pre}

-Using command 2:
+You can also accept JSON input (from a file or directly as a string):

 ```sh
 ibmcloud cis custom-lists list-create (--json @JSON_FILE | JSON_STRING) [-i, --instance INSTANCE]
 ```